 Russet potatoes are the best for french fries.
 They hold their shape well, get nice and crispy on the outside and stay soft and tender on the inside.

 Yukon gold potatoes are great too, but it’s hard to get them as crisp without over cooking them and drying them out inside.

 Baby red potatoes are good if you’re feeling more of a wedge shape.
 You can follow the same directions as below, just cut the baby red potatoes into wedges instead of fries!
-Or check out my Greek Potato Wedges with Homemade Tzatziki Sauce for all the details!
+Or check out my Greek Potato Wedges with Homemade Creamy Yogurt Sauce for all the details!

 - I rarely peel a vegetable unless absolutely necessary.
 If I can save myself 5 minutes and a dirty dish, I’m in!